frida/frida-website/_i18n/en/_docs/stalker.md

 ## Miscellaneous

-Hopefully we have now covered the most important aspects of stalker and have provided a good background on how it works.
+Hopefully we have now covered the most important aspects of Stalker and have provided a good background on how it works.
 We do have a few other observations though, which may be of interest.